Skip to main content

 The media type that indicates the purpose and format of data (e.g., application/pdf for PDF files).

-A content area that appears above other content, such as a dialog box.
+A type of frame that appears above other content, such as a dialog box.

 Multitenancy